- Gun cartridges and chamber types

 While there are pressure differences, these contrasts don’t equal one round being superior to another.
 Either type of bullet will work in a self-defense situation, and both are considered the most versatile AR-15 rounds.

-Other Considerations for Self-Defense
+Other Considerations for Using an AR or Remington for Self-Defense

 When it comes to self-defense, the best firearm is the one you can use to protect yourself and your family.
 Whether you’ve heard an AR that uses 5.56 NATO is better than a .223 Remington or vice versa, you need a firearm you can access in a pinch and handle with ease.